 The magical properties of horse chestnut can be deducted from the appearance of this majestic tree.
 To name a few: the capsules containing the seeds can be used to relieve pain, especially those in the joints.
 And the seed itself attracts money when you use it in a talisman.
 Read all about the horse chestnut in the rest of this monograph!

 The name horse chestnut has several possible origins.
 The most obvious one seems to be the shape of the scars left by the fallen leaves.
 They look like horseshoes.
-However, if you consider that the tree has been used for a long time as feed and medicine for horses, it could be that that’s where the name originated from.
+However, if you consider that the tree has long been used as feed and medicine for horses, it could be that that’s where the name originated from.

 In addition to its medicinal and magical uses, you can do other very practical things with this tree.
 You can, for instance, do your laundry with the chestnuts!

-And when you collect chestnuts, don’t throw the husks away.
-You can use it to dye wool and other natural fibres.
+And when you collect chestnuts, don’t throw away the husks.
+You can use them to dye wool and other natural fibres.
 They give a nice light brown colour.